Yoshi2003/xploitcraft/CDN_Config.md

 I configured the alternate domain name as proxyauthrequired.com.
 This allows my custom domain to be served through CloudFront.

 ### Custom SSL Certificate
 I’m using an SSL certificate issued by AWS Certificate Manager (ACM).
-Once validated, this ensures secure communication between my users and CloudFront using HTTPS.
+This ensures secure communication between my users and CloudFront using HTTPS.

 ## Performance Settings